 India’s government is getting behind telecoms infrastructure upgrades, and has invested over $32bn into 4G.

 The Minister for Communications, Ravi Shankar Prasad, believes 4G will have a very positive impact on India and lead to an improved online experience.
-Government is optimistic that it will facilitate greater access to positive online services such as healthcare and education.
+The government is optimistic that it will facilitate greater access to positive online services such as healthcare and education.

 Bank of America Merrill Lynch is optimistic about uptake, expecting there will be 5 million Indians on 4G this year, reaching 180 million by 2018.
 It’s anticipated that there will not be a big cost difference between 3G and 4G, and that many users will bypass 3G altogether, going from 2G to 4G.
 But there’s little indication that existing consumers will switch.
 The plan is for 2G and 3G to continue running and even as late as 2020 it’s thought around half of subscribers will still be on 2G.